josh-minch/spartan/README.md

 # License
 This software is licensed under

-This project includes open source software licensed under MIT license and BSD license.
+This project includes open source software licensed under the MIT License, the BSD License, and the Eclipse Public License 1.0.
 In compliance with these licenses, all copies and substantial portions of the licensed software retains the original copyright and license notices.